wrapp-archive/RelativeLayouts-Android/README.md

 RelativeLayouts
 ===============

-Relative layouts is a simple library that makes it easier to create relative layouts in Android.
+RelativeLayouts is a simple library that makes it easier to create relative layouts programmatically in Android.

 Usage
 =====